 The primary difference between these two options is their cost.

-R-21 insulation has slightly better performance, but it’s more expensive.
+R21 insulation has slightly better performance, but it’s more expensive.
 Remember that R-values aren’t on a linear scale.
-R-19 is more affordable, but only slightly less efficient.
+R19 insulation is more affordable, but only slightly less efficient.

 R-21 shows its most value in relatively small buildings.
 There, the cost savings will be more apparent and show up sooner.
-It’s considerably more expensive to install over larger areas, where it will take much longer to recoup the extra cost.
+It’s considerably more expensive to install over larger areas, where recoup the extra cost will take much longer.